 At SunLife, we’ve been working with people over 50 for more than 200 years – and we’ve learned to focus on what works best for our customers.
-When you talk to The SunLife Over 55 Equity Release Service about an interest only lifetime mortgage, rest assured we’ll put you in touch with an independent expert advisor before you make any big decisions.
+When you talk to The SunLife Over 55 Equity Release Service about an interest only lifetime mortgage, rest assured we’ll put you in touch with an expert advisor before you make any big decisions.

-The impartial advisors we’ll put you in touch with are members of the Equity Release Council – a not-for-profit industry body for equity release.
-Like SunLife, they are also fully regulated by the Financial Conduct Authority (FCA), which has provided protection and peace of mind for equity release customers since 2004.
+The advisors we’ll put you in touch with are members of the Equity Release Council – a not-for-profit industry body for equity release.
+Like SunLife, they are also regulated by the Financial Conduct Authority (FCA), which has provided protection and peace of mind for equity release customers since 2004.